 In 1895, Sigmund Freud had a dream that was to form the basis of his wish fulfilment theory as to why we all dream.
 Writing in The Interpretation of Dreams, he suggested that dreams were ‘just wishes that we have formed in our waking lives’.
 He has been widely criticised for this theory and yet decades later the ‘why’ behind dreaming is still very much up for debate.

 There are other hypotheses too.
-Antti Revonsuo explores whether dreams are a function to practise survival scenarios while sleeping and unable to move ourselves.
+Antti Revonsuo explores whether dreams are a function to practise survival scenarios while sleeping and unable to move.
 ‘The body gets the rest it needs and we can live out simulations without putting it in danger.’

 A lot of importance is placed on our dreams.
 More so than waking thoughts perhaps.
 A study once showed that more people were likely to cancel a flight if they ‘dreamed’ of the plane crashing the night before, than if they ‘thought’ of it crashing during their waking day – or even if the government had issued a warning.

-A recent study however offer an alternative hypothesis: People who had access to black and white media before colour media experienced more greyscale dreams than people with no such exposure.
+A recent study, however, offers an alternative hypothesis: People who had access to black and white media before colour media experienced more greyscale dreams than people with no such exposure.
 Moreover, there were inter-group differences in the recall quality of colour and black and white dreams that point to the possibility that true greyscale dreams occur only in people with black and white media experience.

 Colour vs black and white